maredep/Portfolio/README.md

 - **API**
 ### Data Visualization
 - **Excel Dashboard for QR Coding Campaign** Developed a dashboard using Excel that utilizes charts and graphs to make sense of information from QR code campaigns.
 It provides a clear and simple way to understand campaign performance, track user engagement, and visualize key metrics, making it easier for users to make informed decisions based on the data.
-- **Dashboard for Philippine GRDP using Power BI** Developed a Dashboard, built with Power BI, is a visual representation of economic data across different regions in the Philippines.
+- **Dashboard for Philippine GRDP using Power BI** Developed a Dashboard, built with Power BI, for visual representation of economic data across different regions in the Philippines.
 It simplifies the understanding of economic trends, growth rates, and regional contributions, providing a user-friendly tool for policymakers and stakeholders to analyze and interpret GRDP information effectively.
 - **Tableau**

 ## Skills